It might be said that seeing termites with wings is the insect equivalent of having a black cat cross your path – in other words, a sign of bad luck.

 If you find any of the signs of termites or their swarmers, contact your local Ehrlich Pest Control office right away.
 Stop the termite damage before it gets too severe with our termite removal and prevention specialists.

-Flying termites are one of the clearest signs of a termite problem, and they could mean trouble to you and your home!
+Certain termites within a colony fly, and flying termites are one of the clearest signs of a termite problem and trouble to you and your home!

 Experts are always saying how difficult it is to tell if you have termites.
-However, when winged termites emerge from the nest to take flight, all of a sudden, you are presented with a very obvious, and not at all subtle, sign of termites.
+However, when termites with wings emerge from the nest to take flight, all of a sudden, you are presented with a very obvious, and not at all subtle, sign of termites.